Census Dots

 Black

-Of the 1,888 places in Pennsylvania, Sand Hill is the 565th most populous.
+Sand Hill is ranked the 561st most populous place in Pennsylvania, out of 2,002 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Sand Hill was ranked the 565th most populous place in the 2020 Census.

 Sand Hill's White Population